-RAAF Base Wagga is the last remaining Riverina World War II base within a network of bases incorporating Narrandera, Temora, Deniliquin, Tocumwal and Uranquinty.
+RAAF Base Wagga is the last remaining Riverina World War II base within a network of bases incorporating Uranquinty, Tocumwal, Deniliquin, Narrandera, Temora, Cootamundra, Parkes and Narromine.
 It is the only place to see regional-specific Air Force memorabilia, including photographs and documents, which show the activities of the region during World War II and after.

 The Centre showcases Air Force history, and the significant involvement of the RAAF in the Riverina Region of New South Wales.
-Currently on display is a Mirage, a Korean War Meteor, a Vietnam War Canberra and an F-111.
-The aircraft display represents over sixty years of RAAF flying history.
+Currently on display is a Mirage, a Korean War Meteor, a Vietnam War Canberra, a Macchi trainer, and an F-111C.
+The aircraft display represents over seventy years of RAAF flying history.

 The Centre is also an important aid in promoting present day Air Force activities and tourism for Wagga, and supports numerous local Air Force Associations.